mugshot H V Jagadish

 Research

-A crucial question that runs through all of my research described above is how to build database systems and query models so that they are truly usable?
+A crucial question that runs through all of my research is how to build database systems and query models so that they are truly usable, and how to design analytics processes so that they can deliver real value, both as insights to non-technical decision-makers and as benefits to society.
 Usability, for me, is not just a question of having a well-designed user interface: it has to be designed into the system from the beginning.
 For instance, a precise representation with a very complex schema is not useful because most users will not master the schema enough to ask the precise questions they could have asked.
-In this context, I am thinking about topics such as data modeling, schema design, schema summarization, form generation, and natural language querying.
+In this context, I am thinking about topics such as data modeling, schema design, schema summarization, form generation, natural language querying, and analytics with missing data and imprecise queries.
 I gave a keynote speech at SIGMOD on database usability .

 Teaching

-Courses related to database management, the web, and data structures and algorithms.
-See details.
+Courses related to database management, dat analysis, the web, and data structures and algorithms.

 Bio

 I obtained my Ph.
-D. from Stanford in 1985, and worked many years for AT&T, where I eventually headed the database department.
+D. from Stanford and worked many years for AT&T, where I eventually headed the database department.
 I arrived here in the fall of 1999, after a brief detour through the University of Illinois.
-I spent the 2004-2005 academic year as the Shaw Distinguished Visiting Professor at the National University of Singapore.